Convex-Dev/design/papers/glossary.md

 * **User Accounts**: Accounts that are controlled by external users, where access is controlled by digital signatures on transactions.
 * **Actor Accounts**: Accounts that are managed by an autonomous Actor, where behavior is 100% deterministic according the associated CVM code.

+## Account Key

+An Account Key is a 32-byte Value used as a public key to control access to an Account.

+It is generally shown as a hexadecimal string, looking something like:

+`0x8506cc53f9b7dD152C9BB5386d50C360ff85EFD043049aea55B44362D92C0E1C`

+Technically, the Account Key of a User Account is an `Ed25519` Public Key.
+You must be in possession of the corresponding private key in order to digitally sign transactions for that Account.
+Actor Accounts have Addresses that are generated via SHA3-256 hash functions (and therefore do not have a corresponding private key, and no transactions can be submitted for them).

 ## Actor

 An autonomous entity implemented in CVM code on the Convex Network.